HomeAdvertisingStructured Data Testing and Validation Good techniques

 Schema Markup Validator

 The validator checks your markup against the complete Schema.org vocabulary.
 It’ll flag properties that don’t exist, types that aren’t used correctly, and values that don’t match expected formats.
-It’s particularly useful when you’re working with less common schema types or properties that Google might not actively use yet.
+It’s especially useful when you’re working with less common schema types or properties that Google might not actively use yet.

 Here’s something that trips people up: the Schema Markup Validator is more forgiving about experimental or pending properties than Google’s tool.
 Just because something validates here doesn’t mean search engines will use it.
-I once spent hours implementing a cutting-edge property that validated perfectly but was completely ignored by every search engine because it was still in draft status.
+I once spent hours implementing a new property that validated perfectly but was completely ignored by every search engine because it was still in draft status.

 For complex implementations, I recommend validating with both tools.
-Start with the Schema Markup Validator to ensure your syntax and vocabulary are correct, then move to Google’s Rich Results Test to verify that your markup will actually generate the results you want.
+Start with the Schema Markup Validator to make sure your syntax and vocabulary are correct, then move to Google’s Rich Results Test to verify that your markup will actually generate the results you want.
 It’s like spell-checking your essay before checking if it answers the assignment question.

 Structured Data Testing Tool